Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 Physical injuries aren’t the only harm that can happen at work.
 Missouri workers’ compensation law does provide benefits for mental health conditions, but there’s a catch: they must be a direct result of your job.
 For example, a single traumatic event at work that leads to post-traumatic stress disorder (PTSD) could be covered.
 However, these claims are often much more complex to prove than physical injury claims.
 You must show a clear, medically-supported link between your work duties or a work incident and your mental health condition.
 Because proving this causation can be so challenging, these are the types of cases where getting experienced legal guidance is especially important.

-Know Your Rights as an Injured Worker
+Your Rights as an Injured Worker in Missouri

 When you’re hurt on the job, it’s easy to feel overwhelmed and unsure of what to do next.
 The workers’ compensation system can seem complicated, and you might worry about making a mistake that could jeopardize your benefits.
 But here’s the good news: you have specific rights designed to protect you.
 Understanding these rights is the first step toward taking control of your situation and ensuring you get the care and support you deserve.